COVID-19 Patient FAQs

 Q: Are you open for routine cleanings?

-A: We are currently open for emergency treatment only.
+A: We are open for all appointments.

 Q: When will you be open for cleanings?